Best Hotels in Stockholm: Gamla Stan, Östermalm & the ABBA Hotel (2026)

 Price: SEK 3,000–30,000/night (~€260–2,600) | Location: Södra Blasieholmshamnen 8, Stockholm

-Grand Hôtel Stockholm (1874 — the most historically significant hotel in Scandinavia, the extraordinary Blasieholmen position (the finest hotel view in Stockholm: the extraordinary Royal Palace visible across the extraordinary Strömmen strait, the extraordinary Gamla Stan on the extraordinary adjacent island, and the extraordinary Royal Guard procession visible from the hotel terrace each day at 12:15 — the most distinctive hotel daily event in Stockholm)) is the finest hotel in Sweden:
+Grand Hôtel Stockholm (1874) is the most historically significant hotel in Scandinavia, and its Blasieholmen position gives it the best hotel view in the city: the Royal Palace across the Strömmen strait, Gamla Stan on the adjacent island, and the Royal Guard procession visible from the hotel terrace each day at 12:15 — a daily spectacle no other Stockholm hotel can offer.

 At Six — Contemporary Art Hotel